fetc90/palm-tree/README.md

 #### Technologies

-The script is in C# and the programme was built on Unity.
+This project was built with Unity and Android Studio.